|🗎 SURPLUS FUND ANNUAL REPORT AND FINANCIAL STATEMENTS (PDF)

 The Trust Deed governing the Surplus Fund’s charitable activities was reviewed in 2006 following which potential beneficiaries were redefined as “widows, widowers, siblings, orphan children and dependants” of former members of the Club.
 At the same time, the responsibilities in law of the Trustees were acknowledged by clarifying the role of the Committee with respect to the Surplus Fund as being purely advisory.

-During FY 2019/2020, £500 was received from the General Fund, and charitable disbursements from the Surplus Fund were some £28,829, helping 5 memorialists.
-During the FY, investment income fell but Trustees decided to keep the level of help to memorialists high thus leading to a small end of year deficit of £1206.
+During FY 2022/23, £500 was received from the General Fund, and charitable disbursements from the Surplus Fund were some £20,548, less than previous year since memorialists in receipt reduced.
+During the FY investment income was good and Trustees decided to keep the level of help to memorialists high but still leading to a modest surplus of £7,070 at end of year.